 "My burden for ministry is discipleship," says Mark.
 He desires that students will own their own faith and pursue spiritual growth, not just look to adults to do the “spiritual” work.
 He particularly enjoys meeting with students one-on-one to share Scripture with them.

-Mark dabbles in music and photography, loves the outdoors, and enjoys any and all time spent with his wife and sons (Elijah & Gabriel).
+Mark dabbles in music and photography, loves the outdoors, and enjoys any and all time spent with his wife and three sons (Elijah, Gabriel, and Roman).

 Matthew is a graduate of The Southern Baptist Theological Seminary (MDiv), Miami University (Ohio) (MBA), and Transylvania University (BA).
 He and his wife, Leah, were married in 2005 and were part of FBC before moving to Louisville for seminary.
 Most recently, Matthew worked for Ward Group in Cincinnati as an analyst and management consultant for 8 years.